MTTR vs MTBF vs MTTF? – A Simple Guide To Failure Metrics

 How do you calculate MTTF?

-MTTF is calculated as the total hours of operation, divided by the total number of items being tracked.
+MTTF is calculated as the total time of operation, divided by the total number of items being tracked.

-Let’s assume we tested three identical pumps until all of them failed.
-The first pump system failed after eight hours, the second one failed at ten hours, and the third failed at twelve hours.
-MTTF in this instance would be (8 + 10 + 12) / 3 = 10 hours.
+Let’s assume we tested 3 desktop hard drives.
+The first one failed after 500 000 hours, the second one failed after 600 000 hours, and the third hard drive failed after 700 000 hours in use.
+MTTF in this instance would be:

-This would lead us to a conclusion that, that particular type and model of the pump will need to be replaced, on average, every 10 hours.
+This would lead us to the conclusion that this particular type and model of the hard drive is likely to fail after 600 000 hours of use.

 Why is MTTF helpful?